 Buehl, Doug.
 (2009).
 Classroom strategies for interactive learning.
 3rd ed.
 Newark, Del. : International Reading Association.

 This resource features teaching strategies that are adaptable for students of all ages.
 Read a review and recommendation of an earlier version.

 Frank, Margaret (Marn), Weinberg, Victoria et al. (2007).
 The adult reading toolkit: a research-based resource for adult literacy.
 Minneapolis, Minn.
 LDA of Minnesota.

-Recommended at the Learning Disabilities Training event last November, this resource includes chapters on phonemic awareness, beginning phonics skills, intermediate decoding, fluency, vocabulary, and comprehension.
-Each chapter includes background information, assessment ideas, instruction activities, use of authentic materials, recommended curricula and software, and references.
-Six toolkits of reproducible assessment and instructional activities follow.
+Recommended at the Learning Disabilities Training event last November, this resource included chapters on phonemic awareness, beginning phonics skills, intermediate decoding, fluency, vocabulary, and comprehension.
+Each chapter included background information, assessment ideas, instruction activities, use of authentic materials, recommended curricula and software, and references.
+Six toolkits of reproducible assessments and instructional activities are as follow…

 Pinsent-Johnson, Christine.
 (2010).
 A sound approach to spelling.
 Edmonton, AB: Grass Roots Press.

-One of the latest offerings from Grass Roots Press, this workbook is intended for students who have difficulty spelling vowel patterns even though they can spell consonant sounds and blends.
+One of the latest offerings from Grass Roots Press, this workbook was intended for students who had difficulty spelling vowel patterns even though they can spell consonant sounds and blends.

 To borrow any or all of these resources, email Tina at firstname.lastname@example.org.